28Dharshu/28Dharshu/README.md

   <strong style="margin-left:8px">About Me</strong>
 </p>

 Hello there!
-I'm Vijay, a Computer Science student specializing in AI & ML with a deep fascination for the entire development lifecycle, from architecting scalable back-end systems to creating intuitive, user-centric front-end experiences.
+I'm **Dharshini**, a Computer Science student specializing in **AI & Web Development**, with a deep fascination for the full development lifecycle — from designing user-friendly interfaces to developing scalable backend systems.

-My journey into technology is fueled by a simple principle: to understand not just how to build something, but why it works the way it does.
-I thrive on deconstructing complex problems, exploring the underlying mechanics, and then rebuilding them into something more efficient and elegant.
-This curiosity has led me from mastering f=Full stack development to exploring the frontiers of AI and machine learning.
+My journey in technology is driven by curiosity — not just *how* things work, but *why*.
+I enjoy deconstructing problems, understanding their logic, and transforming them into efficient, elegant solutions.
+I’m passionate about blending **AI, IoT, and web technologies** to build intelligent, real-world applications.

 Feel free to connect with me on any of the platforms below!

 ---